Automatic Approval Rules

 The system searches through the list of rules, identifies which rules (highlighted in green below) have targets that are affected by these patches and generates approvals accordingly.

 The rules in the columns above are ordered based on priority.
 Priority can be changed by clicking-and-dragging the rule order.
-See Reorder Automatic Approval Rules.
+See set rule priority.

 Step 3

-The system then orders rules based on priority and level.
+The system then orders the rules based on priority and level.

 Step 4

-The system will figure out what setting to apply to the patches based on the rules.
-Approved or declined statuses are preserved as the system checks through the rules from site-level (in order of priority) to the System level.
-If there are multiple rules at a level (rule m and t in the below example), they are ordered by status order priority.
-See Hierarchy & Rule Order.
+When determining which approval status to apply to a patch, the system evaluates the automatic approval rules in order.
+Approved and declined statuses are preserved as the system processes rules from site-level (in order of priority) to the system level.
+If multiple rules exist at the same level ( (rule m and t in the example below), the system evaluates them by status order priority.
+See How rule order and hierarchy work.

 Example Scenarios